 Granting Cal-Am’s July 27, 2017 motion would prejudice other parties.

-Neither LPWC nor MPWMD had previously addressed or taken a position on most of the issues contained in the Monterey Settlement.
+The record of this proceeding reflects that neither LPWC nor MPWMD had previously addressed or taken a position on most of the issues contained in the Monterey Settlement.

 The issues in the Monterey Settlement were actively contested and litigated by ORA.